danielsanjosepro/lerobot_policy_unetmeanflow/README.md

+> [!WARNING]
-> [!WARNING] This repository only works with old version of lerobot, before they introduced the processors.
+> This repository only works with old version of lerobot, before they introduced the processors.
 > The newer version is jet to be implemented.

-# LeRobot UNet MeanFlow
+# LeRobot U-Net MeanFlow

 This repository implements the MeanFlow objective for a policy with a **U-Net backbone**.